vinidesenvolve/vinidesenvolve/README.md

 Hi I'm Vini!

-I'm a Junior Web Developer, focused on back-end.
+I'm a Junior Back-end Developer.

 Some of the technologies I'm currently working on are:

-Java,
-Spring,
+Java + Spring,
-NodeJS and
+JavaScript + NodeJS
-Express
 Mysql

 Be welcome and let's connect!